aniladanir/ckad/README.md

 - **One Pod = one network namespace = one IP**

 - **Kubernetes networking is Pod-to-Pod, flat, and IP-based — Services are just virtual IPs on top.**

+- **What problem does a Service solve?**
+    - Stable Ip
+    - Stable DNS name
+    - LoadBalancing

+- **ClusterIP pod-to-pod traffic route:**
+     ```
+    Pod → web (DNS-CoreDNS)
+        ↓
+    ClusterIP (internal virtual IP)
+        ↓
+    kube-proxy (runs on node)
+        ↓
+    Endpoint (Pod IP)
+- **kube-proxy turns a virtual Service IP into real Pod IP traffic by programming node-level networking rules.**

+- **NodePort ≠ pod exposure**</br>
+    Nodeport exposes the service, not pods.

+- **A NodePort Service is still a normal ClusterIP Service internally.
+NodePort just adds one more way to enter that same Service.**

+- **When traffic arrives at a node via a NodePort, kube-proxy on that node may forward the request to any ready Pod selected by the Service, <ins>regardless of whether that Pod is running on the same node or on a different node within the cluster.<ins>**